 As I said at the beginning, we all have our dragons to slay when it comes to money.
 Yours may be debt, like mine, or any of about a hundred other perilous adventures.

-Whatever dragon you face, the best way to defeat it is to face it squarely and throw your full self into the endeavor.
+Whatever dragon you face, the best way to defeat it is to face it squarely and throw your whole self into the endeavor.
 There are no shortcuts to this process, but it also hasn’t failed yet.

 Whatever dragon you now face, I hope these methods will be of some help to you too.